mycoberago/todo-functions/README.md

     * [9.
 Initial Firebase Deployment](https://youtu.be/yXwgof1Qvss)
     * [10.
 Build Firebase/Google Cloud Functions](https://youtu.be/jB_KZ5aaLKo)
     * [11.
 Implement Firebase/Google Cloud Functions & Redeploy to Firebase](https://youtu.be/lGD7E3BlkbE)

+NOTE:  I kept mentioning serverless functions as if NextJS is not serverless in this scenario when using server actions.
+They're both serverless scenarios, just different solutions.  🤦🏽‍♂️